jxjwilliam/fullstack-ms/README.md

   Others are all optional.

-- Use `express-generator` to generate backend microservice stub.
+- Use `express-generator` to generate backend microservices stub.
 - For convenient, it is recommend to globally install common dependencies, such as `eslint`, `sequelize-cli`.

 ```shell